MIDS-scaling-up/v3/week06/lab/README.md

 ```
 Fails as we need to make sure the video is in a format that xvimagesink can understand, e.g. BGRx.

-We can do the same the Nvidia plugins:
+We can do the same with nv3dsink:
 ```
 gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,framerate=30/1 ! nvvidconv ! 'video/x-raw(memory:NVMM)' !  nvvidconv ! 'video/x-raw,format=GRAY8' !  nvvidconv ! 'video/x-raw(memory:NVMM)' ! nv3dsink -e
 ```